 Life Sciences Innovation

-The University of Missouri Coulter Translational Partnership Program (MU Coulter Program) capitalizes on the best of academia and industry to accelerate the translation of biomedical innovations into products that improve patient care.
+The University of Missouri Coulter Biomedical Accelerator Program (MU Coulter Accelerator Program) capitalizes on the best of academia and industry to accelerate the translation of biomedical innovations into products that improve patient care.
 The MU Coulter Program bridges the gap between academic research and industry by providing funding to engineer-clinician teams.
 These teams perform experiments to generate data that subsequently attract the professional funding needed to continue commercialization of the technology.